lamak-qaizar/lamak-qaizar.github.io/docs/_drafts/2022-11-22-why-mob-programming-works.md

 it is already understood.

 ### Flow efficiency vs. individual efficiency
+When individuals are kept busy, work has to wait;
+PRs wait to be reviewed, blockers wait to be removed.
+Therefore, optimizing for individual efficiency seldom (or never?) leads to flow efficiency.
-When a task spends less time waiting and more time being worked on, we are optimizing for flow.
+When we mob, we are optimizing for flow.
+Work is no longer has to wait for an individual to be available, When an individual isn't available, work still goes on.

 ### It is a natural WIP constraint
 > The Theory of Constraints, Lean production or the Toyota Production System, and Total Quality Management.
 Although each movement started in different places, they all agree on one thing: WIP is the silent killer.